 Outlet Replacement Sign 2: Burn Marks or Melting

-Check for blemishes on the faceplate, outlets, and the wall.
+Check for blemishes on the faceplate, outlets, and wall.
 Dark discoloration and melting are major red flags, as they indicate short-circuiting and sparking.
 Outlets in this condition should not be used again as they could be a fire hazard.
 Call an electrician and have the outlet replaced as soon as you can.

 Outlet Replacement Sign 3: Cracks and Chips

 Cosmetic blemishes like chips and cracks are also a cause for concern because they allow dust and other debris to build up inside the outlet.
-This can serve as kindling when a plug is inserted, potentially causing an electric arc.
+This dust and debris can serve as kindling when a plug is inserted, potentially causing an electric arc.
 It’s best to avoid using cracked or chipped outlets until you have them replaced.

 Outlet Replacement Sign 4: Plugs Fall Out Easily

 Loose plugs may seem like an annoyance more than anything, but they indicate wear and tear and can cause sparking and electrical arcing.
 If your plugs fall out easily, this may be a sign that you are due for new power outlets installed by a trained electrician.

 Outlet Replacement Sign 5: Outlet Feels Hot to the Touch

-Another way to tell if a wall outlet is not working as it should is if the outlet is hot to the touch indicate worn, damaged, or incorrectly installed wiring.
-Any wiring or electric current malfunction has the potential to cause an electrical fire, so it’s best to not leave anything to chance.
+Another way to tell if a wall outlet is not working as it should is if the outlet is hot to the touch.
+A hot outlet indicates worn, damaged, or incorrectly installed wiring.
+Any wiring or electric current malfunction has the potential to cause an electrical fire, so it’s best not to leave anything to chance.
 Instead, stop using the outlet until an electrician can inspect it and replace it if needed.

 Outlet Replacement Sign 6: You Smell Smoke or See a Spark

-Trust your senses – if you see or smell smoke, sparks or burning near your outlets after plugging something in or turning on an appliance, don’t hesitate to contact an electrician.
+Trust your senses.
+If you see or smell smoke, sparks, or burning near your outlets after plugging something in or turning on an appliance, don’t hesitate to contact an electrician.
 Since all these signs indicate a serious issue with your outlet, wait to use it until the electrician can inspect it and fix the source of the problem.